 FAQS

-The stem cells could as well assist, though the treatment is yet to be explored.
+The stem cells could also assist, though the treatment is yet to be explored.
 In order to obtain the risks and the benefits, families must speak with a healthcare professional.

-2-What is the best age of stem cell therapy in autism?
+2-What is the best age for stem cell therapy in autism?

 It does not matter at what age, yet the earlier the better.
-Talk to an expert and determine when it is the right time to do it to your child.
+Talk to an expert and determine when it is the right time to do it for your child.

 3-What is the timeline of stem cell therapy?